I treni di Tozeur: Summary

 Despite not winning the actual contest "I treni di Tozeur" proved to be a commercial hit in continental Europe.
 The single turned out to be a Top 20 hit in Sweden, the country that won the contest with "Diggi-Loo Diggi-Ley" – and also one of the nine countries to award the Italian entry zero points in the contest.
 "I treni di Tozeur" is also one of the very few Italian Eurovision entries ever to become a commercial success in Italy itself: the song was a #1 hit in June 1984 and on the list of the best-selling singles in Italy of 1984 "I treni di Tozeur" placed as #20.

 Alice and Battiato have continued to work together ever since.
 In 2002 the two recorded the duet "Come un sigillo" for his album Fleurs 3.

 "I treni di Tozeur" was succeeded as Italian representative by Al Bano & Romina Power with "Magic Oh Magic".

 Cover versions

-Finnish singer Seija Simola, who represented Finland at the 1978 Eurovision Song Contest with "Anna rakkaudelle tilaisuus", covered "I Treni di Tozeur" on her 1984 album Tunteet.
+Finnish singer Seija Simola, who represented Finland in the Eurovision Song Contest 1978 with "Anna rakkaudelle tilaisuus", covered "I Treni di Tozeur" on her 1984 album Tunteet.
 The Finnish language version with lyrics by Simola herself is entitled "Juna Turkuun", which literally translates as "The train to Turku".
 This was the third Italian Eurovision entry Simola recorded, in 1970 she had covered Domenico Modugno's 1966 entry "Dio, come ti amo" in Italian and in 1977 Mia Martini's "Libera" in Finnish under the title "Vapaana".